 Fire Lilies require plenty of sunlight, mainly because they primarily grow during the summer season.
 These plants have USDA hardiness zones of 10-11.

-Provide plenty of water and plant food during periods of growth, and the opposite during its rest period during the colder months but don’t allow the soil to be completely dry.
+Provide plenty of water and plant food during periods of growth, and the opposite during its rest during the colder months but don’t allow the soil to be completely dry.

-Remember to repot your Fire Lilies with fresh, rich potting soil and sand come end of winter to encourage growth.
+Remember to repot your Clivia Miniata with fresh, rich potting soil and sand come end of winter to encourage growth.

 Plenty of water and plant food should keep it happy, reciprocating you with fresh, fragrant lily flowers that will liven up any part of your house.